 Remember that stray dog that Cassandra saw moments before she died?
 Elle now finds the dog and brings it inside.
 It’s unfortunate that this dog isn’t a sign of coming death because that would be a neat twist to the show.
 However, it’s just a regular dog and Elle decides to name him “Charlie.”
 It’s clear that Campbell does not like this dog, even though the animal starts living with him and Elle.
 After the dog goes missing one night, it’s implied that Campbell killed him.
 Campbell is awful.

 Harry is hanging out with some of his bros, and just like many other background characters on the series they are literally named Boy 1 and Boy 2.
 One of the boys does have a name, though, and it’s Dewey (Seth Meriweather).
 While Harry complains about Cassandra again, Dewey confesses that the killed Cassandra?
-As a favor to Harry??
+As a favour to Harry??
 And now he wants to be rewarded for it in Harry’s eyes???
 It’s super strange and out of left field, but hey, he confesses to it.
 Dewey killed Cassandra in the name of Harry.

 Now wrought with guilt, Harry confesses this to Kelly.
 Kelly is like “I am not taking on your emotional labor, Harry!” and this is why Kelly is a great character on the show.
 So Harry turns to Gordie and tells him about Dewey, and then Gordie tells the group that they need to check Dewey’s house for a gun.